 If you have copies of any ultrasound scans, test results or specialist letters, bring those too.
 It’s best to bring everything and let the doctor work out what is relevant.

-Different obstetricians allow different amounts of time.
+Different doctors allow different amounts of time.
 I set aside an hour for first visits.

 What will we discuss?